 British Standards to be Introduced on Roof Ladders

-The Work at Height Regulations of 2005 determine when it is not possible to keep a constant hold on a roof ladder, special measures must be taken.
-An increased number of people have had to make special measures when using roof ladders and this has pointed out potential weaknesses in current designs.
+The Work at Height Regulations of 2005 determines when it is not possible to keep a constant hold on a roof ladder, special measures must be taken.
+An increased number of people have had to take special measures when using roof ladders and this has pointed out potential weaknesses in current designs.

 Further Help & Advice